Skip to main content

 ValueExpression

-An expression which evaluates to a value that can be used in permissions.
+An expression which evaluates to a value that can be used in permissions and various presets.

 Must have exactly one of the following fields: